ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 sudo service nginx start
 ```

-If everything started fine you should be able to now access your Ark node API's
+If everything started fine, you should be able to access your Ark node API's
 behind SSL.
-Giving you the added bonus of Cloudflare DDOS protection.
+Giving you the bonus of Cloudflare DDOS protection.

 Otherwise, if you get any errors run the following command to troubleshoot nginx.